-This year, 26 trans individuals have been tragically murdered in the United States.
-Although we’re only eight months into the year, the number has already matched the total of trans people killed in the country last year.
+This year, 36 transgender individuals have been tragically murdered in the United States.
+The HRC (Human Rights Campaign) have been tracking murders within the transgender community since 2013, and said they have “never seen such a high number at this point in the year.”
 Of course, these are only the murders that have been officially documented, and have taken place in the United States – it’s likely that there are many more undocumented murders of trans individuals elsewhere in the world.
-While activists around the world fight for trans equality and acceptance, it’s important to remember the members of the community who have tragically lost their lives, often at the hands of intolerance and bigotry.
+While activists around the world fight for transgender equality and acceptance, it’s important to remember the members of the community who have tragically lost their lives, often at the hands of intolerance and bigotry.

 Dustin Parker, 25

 Dustin Parker, a 25-year-old taxi driver, was fatally shot early on New Years Day in McAlester, Oklahoma, and was found in the driver’s seat at approximately 6.30am.
 It has been reported that several gunshots had been fired at the taxi.
 Dustin was a founding member of the McAlester chapter of Oklahomans for Equality, an LGBTQ+ rights group, and leaves behind four children and a wife called Regina.
 “Rover Taxi is devastated at the loss of a member of our Rover family,” said Dustin’s employer Brian West, who organised a Facebook fundraiser to help his family.
 “Dustin was a steadfast friend, an amazing husband and father, and generous to a fault.
 He loved fiercely, worked tirelessly, and took on life with so much hope and enthusiasm that his presence brightened all of our lives.
 His bright, young life was taken far too early.
 Please keep his loved ones in your thoughts as we all try to pull together to get through these difficult times.
 Dustin will be missed, but never forgotten.”